BIMSBbioinfo/bimsbbioinfo.github.io/resources.markdown

 [[http://bioinformatics.mdc-berlin.de/genomation/]](http://bioinformatics.mdc-berlin.de/genomation/)

+##### **RCAS**

+RNA Centric Annotation System (RCAS) is an R package that provides
+    dynamic annotations with interactive figures and tables for custom input files that contain transcriptomic target regions.
+Such transcriptomic target regions could be, for instance, peak regions detected by CLIP-Seq analysis that detect protein-RNA interactions, MeRIP-Seq analysis that detect RNA modifications (alias the epitranscriptome), or any collection of target regions at the level of the transcriptome.
+RCAS overlays the input target regions with the annotated gene features and generates a variety of summary plots.
+Furthermore, RCAS enables GO term and gene set enrichment analyses based on targeted genes.

 ##### **github repository**
 We try to develop software in the open as much as we can.
 You can reach our repository here: